The Best Questions for a Field Service Engineer Interview

 While we don’t recommend asking all of these questions (just one will do), the candidate’s answer to a curveball question—and also the way they react—will show whether they have the confidence, humour, or smarts to make it as an employee in your business.

-Hiring the right employees for your field service business can turn your customers into raving fans, and your company bank account into an overflowing abundance of profits.
+Hiring the right employees and managing them with field service software can turn your customers into raving fans, and your company bank account into an overflowing abundance of profits.

 Linda is a long-time journalist and content writer in Raleigh, North Carolina, USA.